-Chapter 7: About the Policy Manager Tool
+Chapter 7: Policy Manager

 A policy is a collection of audit engines and attack agents that Fortify WebInspect uses when auditing or crawling your web application.
 Each component has a specific task, such as testing for cross-site scripting susceptibility, building the site tree, probing for known server vulnerabilities, etc. These components are organized into the following groups: